Charles I Insulted by Cromwell's Soldiers: 2009 onwards

 The painting was rediscovered in the summer of 2009 by National Gallery curators, after they made enquiries about the painting as they prepared a Delaroche exhibition.
 The 2010 exhibition was to be the first major show on Delaroche to be held in Britain, aiming to reassess the works of Delaroche, who fell out of fashion during the early 20th century, and featuring his most famous work from the National Gallery collection, The Execution of Lady Jane Grey (1833), which was also a rediscovered work: it had been thought lost when the Tate Gallery was flooded in 1928, and was found rolled up in 1973.

 On 7 June 2009 at Mertoun, it was unrolled for the first time since being moved to Scotland.
 To the surprise of those present, the painting was largely intact, having "lost none of its intensity".
 The explosion damage consisted of around 200 individual tears in the canvas, which still contained plaster fragments and dust from the blast.

 After moving the painting to London, it was restored sufficiently to be able to be displayed in the exhibition, albeit with the shrapnel scars still visible, and "somewhat yellowed by a layer of discoloured varnish".
 Because the canvas had been rolled up for nearly 70 years, it had to be weighed down flat for six weeks.
 The tears were then stitched together, and the canvas lined.

 The painting's first ever public display since rediscovery was as part of the exhibition Painting History: Delaroche and Lady Jane Grey, running from 24 February to 24 May 2010.
 It went on display on 23 February in a separate room in the museum's free admission area, with the main part of the exhibition held in the adjacent Sainsbury Wing of the gallery.
-The painting was to be fully restored after the London exhibition whereupon work would start to remove the discoloured varnish and retouch the damaged areas.
+The painting was to be fully restored after the London exhibition whereupon work started to remove the discoloured varnish and retouch the damaged areas.